Drone use policy

 - Stay at least 100 metres away from the existing Champlain Bridge or any other distance established by the competent authorities

 - Stay at least 100 metres away from any vessel or watercraft or any other distance established by the competent authorities

 - Be accompanied by a trained observer while flying the drone

 Please note that drone users must also comply with all other applicable laws and regulations, including the Criminal Code, provincial laws and municipal bylaws concerning intrusion and the protection of privacy.
-In this regard, SSL reserves the right to confiscate any images and/or photographs and/or videos that may be taken during the drone’s flight over the New Champlain Bridge Corridor Project worksite or construction right-of-way, to ensure that the applicable privacy laws and regulations are upheld.
+In this regard, SSL reserves the right to confiscate any images and/or photographs and/or videos that may be taken during the drone’s flight over the Samuel De Champlain Bridge and the entire corridor managed by SSL, to ensure that the applicable privacy laws and regulations are upheld.